At hurricane ground zero, where it’s like ‘a bomb went off,’ grueling cleanup begins

 “Most people in this little town will be back.
 And they’ll be down here as soon as they can,” Ashley Crosby said.
 “That’s just how close this little town is and how much it means to everyone.”

 Then there was Mayor Cathey, who drove up and down the beach, followed by reporters, giving sound bites in a deep Southern drawl.
-He said a command post was being set up to coordinate relief efforts for residents, all of whom have now been accounted for.
+He said a command post was being set up to coordinate relief efforts for residents and early in the day he said he believed everyone had been accounted for.
+But Assistant Miami Fire Alex Fernandez, who was in contact with a search-and-rescue unit the city dispatched, said his team had found at least one body and was continuing to search that site.

-“We don’t have any water, sewer, power,” Cathey said.
-“I don’t even know how long that will take … As devastating as this is, hopefully, this will be a distant memory in a couple years.
+“We don’t have any water, sewer, power,” he said.
+“I don’t even know how long that will take. … As devastating as this is, hopefully, this will be a distant memory in a couple years.
 But it’s certainly going to be months.”

 Comments